 Recipe FAQs

-Green velvet cake is made of flour, sugar, buttermilk, vinegar, baking powder, cocoa powder, eggs, oil, salt, and vanilla.
-These make a moist, sweet, cake with a slight chocolate flavor that’s dyed green to give you the green velvet flavor.
+Green velvet cake is made of flour, sugar, buttermilk, baking powder, eggs, butter, salt, and vanilla.
+These make a moist, sweet, cake with a slight chocolate flavor that’s dyed green to give you the green color.

 Add a teaspoon of milk or heavy cream at a time and mix again until you get the consistency you want.